What is Telecommunication?

 3 – Facilitate Remote Communication

-Increasingly, collaboration between employees is being promoted.
+Increasingly, collaboration between employees is being promoted using a Two Way Radio.
 At the same time, remote work is becoming more appealing to employees and allows both the employer and the employee a greater degree of flexibility.
 Video conferencing software allows employees to connect face-to-face from wherever they’re based.
 While phone calls are great, video conferencing allows a larger group of employees to communicate at the same time.

 4 – Streamline Telecommunications Infrastructure